⇰ To Index Page

 Ajivika (also Jainism)

 Ajivika is one of earliest schools of Indian philosophy in the 5th century BCE by Makkhali Gosala.
 Gosala is described in ancient texts as a contemporary of Mahavira, the 24th Tirthankara of Jainism, and of Buddha.
-It was a Sramaṇa movement (Madhumati Brahmi script at temple of Ghantakarna and king Tungabhadra).
 Original Ajivika had a fully elaborate philosophy, produced by its scholars and logicians, but those texts are lost.
 Everything that is known is from secondary sources (Jain, Buddhist and Hindu texts).
 Ajivika metaphysics included a theory of atoms similar to the Vaisheshika school.

 The six colors used by the sect suggest an ascending order of purity, from black to white.
 Below is an example for different stages of ahimsa practice: